amazon-braket/amazon-braket-sdk-python/README.md

 #### To validate your configuration using a Jupyter notebook
 See [Installing the Jupyter Software](https://jupyter.org/install) for information about how to install Jupyter.
 You can use either JupyterLab or classic Jupyter Notebook.

-Run the following commands to install Jupyter and then create a Braket kernal.
+Run the following commands to install Jupyter and then create a Braket kernel.
 ```bash
 pip install jupyter ipykernel
 ```